 If the miss was your fault (traffic, oversleeping, late arrival to the airport): You are responsible for rebooking, and refunds are generally not available on non-refundable tickets.
 However, American Airlines does offer some flexibility through what's informally known as the "Flat Tire Rule" — more on that below.

 If the miss was American Airlines' fault (delay, cancellation, or a missed connection caused by the airline): If your flight is canceled or a delay causes you to miss your connection, American Airlines will rebook you on the next flight with available seats at no additional cost.
 If no American Airlines flights are available until the next day, they'll rebook you on one of their partner airlines at no additional cost.
+The single most important thing to do in either case: act fast and contact the airline immediately.

 The American Airlines no-show policy is one of the strictest parts of the missed flight rules, and it's critical to understand.